 Treatment of COVID-19

 The management of patients with COVID-19 is broadly the same as for any viral pneumonia / pneumonitis.
 Follow the usual principles of good supportive care.
 Avoid excessive fluid resuscitation.
-Avoid nebulisers, steroids and antibiotics unless there is an alternative indication for their use (e.g. asthma or superadded bacterial infection).
+Avoid nebulisers and antibiotics unless there is an alternative indication for their use (e.g. asthma or superadded bacterial infection).

-The only specific therapies with RCT evidence of efficacy in (some patients) with Covid-19 are remdesivir and dexamethasone.
-Patients with renal impairment were not analysed as a pre-specified subgroup, but there is no good reason to think that this benefit should not extend to this patient group.
-Other therapies are being assessed in the RECOVERY trial.
+Dexamethasone (and other glucocorticoids) have been shown to reduce mortality in patients hospitalised with severe Covid-19.
+Patients with renal impairment were not analysed as a pre-specified subgroup in RECOVERY, but there is no good reason to think that this benefit should not extend to this patient group.

 - Health Protection Scotland guidance – Covid19 homepage